First Timer’s Guide to Zipolite (2026): Everything You Need to Know

 Where Is Zipolite?

-Zipolite is a small beach town on the southern coast of Oaxaca, Mexico, nestled between Huatulco and Puerto Escondido on the Pacific Ocean.
-It’s famously known as Mexico’s first and only legal nude beach, and the vibe is exactly what you’d expect—laid-back, body-positive, and beautifully open-minded.
+Zipolite is a small beach town on the southern coast of Oaxaca, Mexico, located between Huatulco and Puerto Escondido along the Pacific Ocean.

 Planning your trip to Zipolite?
 These travel tools and services will save you money and make your visit stress-free: